Adam Frei interviews Dharma Yoga founding teacher Sri Dharma Mittra on the commitment to yoga and self-realization.

 SDM: It depends.
 The first step of yoga, the ethical conduct, is to be compassionate.
 That compassion is the secret — I think it’s the secret of everything.
 Compassion is the root, the foundation of all religion.
 Compassion helps perfectly.
 Like the Buddha said: “Concentrate on compassion.”
 So, see yourself in others and do your best.
 If they of the world continue to suffer, don’t worry.
 G-d knows why they are suffering.
 I think that’s it.

 Immerse yourself in a dynamic practice that is firmly rooted in traditional yoga.
-Sri Dharma Mittra teaches A Dharma Yoga Immersion at the Art of Living Retreat Center from April 12-14, 2019.
+Learn more of Sri Dharma Mittra.

 Sri Dharma Mittra is a globally renowned yoga teacher who first encountered yoga as a teenager.
 He then met his guru in 1964 and embarked on intensive and profound training.
 Sri Dharma Mittra founded one of the early independent schools of yoga in New York City in 1975 and has taught many thousands of students around the world since then.
 Today, he continues to disseminate the complete traditional science of yoga through daily classes, international workshops, and his Life of a Yogi teacher trainings at the Dharma Yoga New York Center.